 An interesting thing: this is the first time we see Kai with lighter hair!
 The colour lends itself really sweetly to his red palette, though dark hair seems more fitting in-canon considering the rest of his family has black hair.

 Anyway, this version of Kai is his minifigure in motion and it’s super solid!
-Honestly, it’s a shame the show never integrated this kind of thing because it clearly works and blends in much nicer with the rest of the art.
+Honestly, it’s a shame the show never integrated this kind of model because it clearly works and blends in much nicer with the rest of the art.
 The power of trusting in the style you’re working from!

 This model also seems to have worked out the weird bends in his ‘do and made them into more pronounced spikes, which is still kind of weird if you stare at them for too long, but looks way less like his hair was sculpted by the tumblr chocolate guy.